 Since we’re considering a remote worker, the initial stage would be simplified as opposed to hiring in-house employees since it does not entail the preparation of the office space, software, hardware, and access to the working facilities.
 Below are the tips on how to make the most in the period between the acceptance of a job offer and the employee’s first official day:

-- Send an employee the welcoming email with a brief overview of key contacts, a work plan for the first day, and a rough digest of tasks for a week or so.
+• Send a welcome introduction email to the employee, including a brief overview of key contacts, a work plan for the first day, and a rough digest of tasks for the first week.

 The point is that by cutting down the official introductory part, you can get a developer doing real work faster.
 Everything that can be done in advance should be done.
 Do not be afraid to deter the developers from the position, as they mostly prefer to start coding right away.